 - Add carrots to pan with enough water and cook covered till they become soft.

-- Blend all the chutney ingredients to a smooth consistency.
+- Add all the chutney ingredients to blender jar.

-- Check the seasoning and add more salt or water if required.
+- Once blend, check the seasoning and add more salt or water if required.
+Keep it aside.

 - In a food processor add radish, ginger, onion, green chili and grind well.